yuliadm/mixComp/paper.md

 Next, a parametric bootstrap is used to generate `B` samples of size $n$ from a $j$-component mixture given the previously calculated MLE $(\hat{\mathbf{w}}^{j}, \hat{\mathbf{\theta}}^{j})$.
 For each of the bootstrap samples, the MLEs corresponding to the mixture densities with $j$ and $j+1$ components are calculated, as well as the LRTS.
 The null hypothesis $H_0: p = j$ is rejected and $j$ increased by $1$ if the LRTS based on the original data vector $\textbf{X}$ is larger than the chosen `quantile` of its bootstrapped counterparts.
 Otherwise, $j$ is returned as the order estimate $\hat{p}$.
 For further details, the reader is referred to [@lrt].

 For the two artificial datasets, this method estimates 3-component mixtures with very similar parameters to the distance methods.
-Consider the Acidity dataset which comprises measurements of the acid neutralizing capacity (ANC) taken from 155 lakes in North-Central Wisconsin.
-The ANC indicates a lakes' capability to absorb acid, with low values potentially leading to a loss of biological resources.
-This dataset has been analysed as a mixture of normal distributions on the log scale by [@acidity1], [@acidity2] and [@acidity3].
+Consider the Acidity dataset which comprises measurements of the acid neutralizing capacity (ANC) taken from 155 lakes in North-Central Wisconsin, analysed as a mixture of normal distributions on the log scale by [@acidity1], [@acidity2] and [@acidity3].
 While the former papers suggest the number of components to equal 2 (with 3 also being considered), the latter estimates $p$ to lie between 3 and 5.
 The `mix.lrt` method agrees with [@acidity1] and [@acidity2], returning a 2-component mixture with reasonable estimates for the component weights and parameters.

 ``` r
 acidity.obs <- unlist(acidity)